- Travel regularly for work?

 - Rotate ankles and knees at regular intervals and don’t cross your legs.

-- Drink water to keep hydration levels topped up.
+- Drink water to keep hydration levels full.

 - Avoid alcohol, tea and coffee which all have diuretic properties.
 Bring your own herbal teas and ask for hot water.